heroiclabs/nakama-dotnet/README.md

 # Satori

-This repository also contains the Satori client for use with the [Satori Liveops Server](https://heroiclabs.com/satori/).

-It follows the same authentication patterns as Nakama but is used for managing your live game via sending analytics events, updating properties, getting feature flags and experiments, and more.

-# Satori

 Satori is a liveops server for games that powers actionable analytics, A/B testing and remote configuration.
-Use the Satori Unity Client to coomunicate with Satori from within your Unity game.
+Use the Satori .NET Client to coomunicate with Satori from within your .NET game.

-Full documentation is online - https://heroiclabs.com/docs/satori/client-libraries/unity
+Full documentation is online - https://heroiclabs.com/docs/satori/client-libraries/unity/index.html

 ## Getting Started